Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 For the number of years that Clarence Thomas has been rendering opinions, he has been undoing the New Deal Constitution, door jam by door jam, taking the mansion apart, if you would.

-Now this story that Tubin has is essentially how Clarence Thomas and his intellectual leadership could, along with his wife and the work that she has been doing, be the intellectual force behind the repeal of Obamacare when the case gets to the Supreme Court.
+Now this story that Toobin has is essentially how Clarence Thomas and his intellectual leadership could, along with his wife and the work that she has been doing, be the intellectual force behind the repeal of Obamacare when the case gets to the Supreme Court.

-And that answers the question why now and why the truth.
+And that answers the question, why now?

-And the message is stop with the caricatures.
+And the message is, stop with the caricatures.

 We have to get Thomas somehow recused or disqualified because of the work his wife has been.